 You can not wait for this reference story!
 (E2).

-suspecting the pain, I have to refer and I will only know if the patient has improved or not in the return to the appointment, which will be in four months ...
-(M6).
+suspecting the pain, I have to refer and will only know if the patient has improved or not on the return to the consultation, which will be four months from now… (M6).

 In this context, there was a behavioral ability to manage care with a focus on pain management, showing that the participation of professionals and the presence of a common work project are indispensable conditions for truly integrated work in the sense of alleviating suffering of hospitalized patients.
 This requires unified, multidisciplinary activity, linked to the commitment, involvement and responsibility of each professional of the work team.